 Testing is a part of the Aikido learning process.
 As students progress in their training, they accrue experience and gain technical knowledge.
-Once a student has reached the requred number of practice hours, he/she becomes eligible to test (see requirements below).
+Once a student has reached the required number of practice hours, he/she becomes eligible to test (see requirements below).
 In the month leading up to the test, the student is expected to attend class at least 2-3 times/week so the instructors can ensure he/she is fully prepared.

-Along with learning the physical tecnhiques of Aikido, students should develop a broader philosophical understanding of the art.
-It is not enough to merely get out on the mat and throw people around - a true student of Aikido must seek to understand O'Sensei's vision of Budo.
+Along with learning the physical techniques of Aikido, students should develop a broader philosophical understanding of the art.
+It is not enough to merely get out on the mat and perform techniques - a true student of Aikido must seek to understand O'Sensei's vision of the art.

-To ensure this learning occurs, each kyu test has an associated book students must read.
-These books are avialable in our dojo library for you to take out.
-For dan promotion, students will write a breif essay in which they express their understanding of Aikido at that time in their practice.
+To ensure this learning occurs, each kyu test has an associated book students are expected to read.
+These books are available in our dojo library to borrow.
+For promotions to shodan (black belt), students write a brief essay in which they express their understanding of Aikido at the time.

 Required Reading for Tests

 Invincible Warrior by John Stevens (5th kyu) - A pictorial biography of O'Sensei's life.
-Beginning with his upbringing in the Japanese countryside, this book traces his martial development from his early training in Daito-Ryu Jujitsu through his eventual creation of Aikido.
-There are also some wonderful candid shots of O'Sensei sprinkled throughout the book.
+Beginning with his upbringing in the Japanese countryside, this book traces his martial development from his early training in Daito-Ryu Jujutsu through his eventual creation of Aikido.

 Aikido Poineers by Stanley Pranin (2nd kyu) -A collection of interviews with O'Sensei's pre-war students.
-This is a great way to learn about Aikido as it was first practiced, and hear the various interpreations of the art from a variety of talented Aikidoka who studied directly with the Founder.
+This is a great way to learn about Aikido as it was first practiced, and hear the various interpretations of the art from a variety of talented Aikidoka who studied directly with the Founder.